Which expats can benefit from a special tax regime ? (1983)

 • foreign researchers who work in Belgium as scientists in a recognized scientific research centre or laboratory.

 Research centres or laboratories must not be part of an international group but must be exclusively engaged in scientific or technical research in any type of area.
-Simply collecting information or documentation is not enough to qualify as a research centre, except when this activity is carried out with a view to creating new regulations or to developing new manufacturing methods or products.
+Simply collecting information or documentation was not enough to qualify as a research centre, except when this activity was carried out with a view to creating new regulations or to developing new manufacturing methods or products.
+If the expat earned a gross remuneration of at least €50,000 per year, the tax office automatically presumed that the employee had ‘special’ skills.
+If the annual salary was lower, it was still possible to apply for the expat status, but any special knowledge or experience had to be demonstrated.
+This could be done on the basis of your degree or previous job experience.

-TAXPATRIA® can check if you are eligible to apply for the expat status and assist with filing your application with the Belgian tax authorities.
+TAXPATRIA® can check if you are eligible to apply for the (new) expat status and assist with filing your application with the Belgian tax authorities.

 Share